StorjOld/plowshare-wrapper/README.md

 The above example uploads the given file to three different hosts, chosen at random from a predefined list.
+This list is a subset of the available plowshare modules, limited to the ones that allow anonymous access.
+You can check it in plowshare/hosts.py

 You can also specify a list of hosts (plowshare module names) to use:

     import plowshare